phetsims/brand/README.md

 Contact us at our Google Group: <a href="http://groups.google.com/forum/#!forum/developing-interactive-simulations-in-html5" target="_blank">Developing Interactive Simulations in HTML5</a>

-Help us improve, create a <a href="http://github.com/phetsims/acid-base-solutions/issues/new" target="_blank">New Issue</a>
+Help us improve by creating a <a href="http://github.com/phetsims/acid-base-solutions/issues/new" target="_blank">New GitHub Issue</a>

 ### License for Code
 See the <a href="https://github.com/phetsims/acid-base-solutions/blob/master/LICENSE" target="_blank">LICENSE</a>